Encode Collation

 Practice: Encode the Root <app> Element

 Each anchor has a unique xml:id.
 To point to the anchor before the lemmatic reading (i.e., the start of the reading that you wish to collate), add the @from attribute on the <app> element with a value following this pattern: the prefix "doc:" followed by the xml:id of the file that you are linking to, a hash character, and the xml:id of the anchor before the lemmatic reading.
-To point to the anchor after the lemmatic reading (i.e., the end of the reading that you wish to collate), add the @from attribute on the <app> element with a value following this pattern: the prefix "doc:" followed by the xml:id of the file that you are linking to, a hash character, and the xml:id of the anchor after the lemmatic reading.
+To point to the anchor after the lemmatic reading (i.e., the end of the reading that you wish to collate), add the @to attribute on the <app> element with a value following this pattern: the prefix "doc:" followed by the xml:id of the file that you are linking to, a hash character, and the xml:id of the anchor after the lemmatic reading.
 For example:

 <app from="doc:emd1HW_M#emd1HW_M_anc_31" to="doc:emd1HW_M#emd1HW_M_anc_32">